 - The transmitter sends its data regardless of any associated receivers.
 Thus there is no risk of sudden video stall due to the loss of association

 - The receiver receives video as long as it is in range of the transmitter.
 If it gets slowly out of range the video quality degrades but does not stall.
-Even if frames are erroneous they will be displayed instead of being rejected.

 - The traditional scheme “single broadcaster – multiple receivers” works out of the box.
 If bystanders want to watch the video stream with their devices they just have to “switch to the right channel”